That-Dev-Girl-Sites/jhalabi.com/_posts/2018-05-02-eating-like-a-hobbit.md

 excerpt: A hobbit's eating scheduleis also the perfect eating schedule for a pregnant woman.
 ---

-It has occurred to me over the last several weeks (months) that a [hobbit's eating schedule](https://scifi.stackexchange.com/questions/105209/what-are-hobbits-daily-eating-schedules) is also the perfect eating schedule for a pregnant woman - or at least _this_ pregnant woman.
+It has occurred to me over the last several weeks (months) that a [hobbit's eating schedule](https://scifi.stackexchange.com/questions/105209/what-are-hobbits-daily-eating-schedules) is also the perfect eating schedule for a pregnant woman, or at least _this_ pregnant woman.
 Allow me to demonstrate.

 * **Breakfast:** Around 6am.
 This tends to be something like a small muffin or bagel.
 * **Second breakfast:** Around 9am.
 This is usually eggs or yogurt... or sometimes both.